ANNGLORIOUS/Travel-journal/README.md

       #### Steps to follow for the frontend:
-      1. Install dependencies for the frontend: cd client npm install
+      1. Install dependencies for the frontend:

+                cd client
+                npm install
-      2. In a new terminal, start the frontend: cd client npm start
+      2. In a new terminal, start the frontend:

+                cd client
+                npm start

     #### Steps to follow for the backend:
-     1. For the backend, create a separate directory, navigate there, and set up a virtual environment: mkdir server cd server pipenv install && pipenv shell(for the virtual environment).
+     1. For the backend, navigate into the server directory and set up a virtual environment:

+            cd server
+            pipenv install && pipenv shell(for the virtual environment).
-     2. Install the backend dependencies: pip install -r requirements.txt
+     2. Install the backend dependencies:

+            pip install -r requirements.txt

      3. Set up your environment variables in a .env file in the server directory:

             PORT=5555
             DATABASE_URL=your_database_connection_string
             JWT_SECRET=your_jwt_secret

      4. Start the backend server:
             python app.py

 ## Prerequisites
 1. Python 3.8 or higher
 2. Node.js